 As at the year ended August 31, 2021, the Company had three NEOs, namely Christopher Moreau, the Chief Executive Officer and a director, Mark Williams, the former Chief Science Officer and Michael Sadhra, the Chief Financial Officer and former director.
-The Company had two independent directors: Raj Attariwala and David Levine.
+At August 31, 2021, the Company had two independent directors: Raj Attariwala and David Levine.

 This section sets out the objectives of our Company's executive compensation arrangements, our Company's executive compensation philosophy and the application of this philosophy to our Company's executive compensation arrangements.
 It also provides an analysis of the compensation design, and the decisions that the Board made in fiscal 2021 with respect to its NEOs (as herein defined).
 Subsequent to end of the 2021 fiscal year, the Company established the Compensation Committee.
 The Compensation Committee determines compensation for the directors and officers of the Company as well as the procedures for this determination.
-See "Directors, Senior Management and Employees - Board Practices - Compensation Committee.
+See "Directors and Executive Officers - Board Committees - Compensation Committee."